 Fantastic Form, Flower and Autumn Colour

 Multi-stems can form the most wonderful feature trees and create a memorable setting.
 The courtyard pictured here (designed by Sarah Price) uses the naturalistic and in this case rather quirky form of Amelanchier to create an interesting space which complements the building and hard landscaping.
-Highlights are achieved in every season – in early spring, from the stunning white flowers, in summer the emerging bronze foliage and lush green leaves then in autumn one of the most exceptional displays of autumn colour.
+Every season brings highlights – in early spring, the stunning white flowers steal the show, while in summer, the emerging bronze foliage and lush green leaves take centre stage.
+Then, in autumn, it boasts one of the most exceptional displays of autumn colour.
 Amelanchier lamarckii is one of the hardest working, reliable and popular of all multi-stem trees.

 Selecting Your Multi-stem